ankitdeveloper7/job-application-tracker/README.md

 # Job-Application-Tracker
-The **Job Tracker** is a MERN stack app that helps users manage job applications.
-It lets users log applications, track statuses, and get interview reminders, streamlining the job search process.
+A full-stack application built with the MERN stack (MongoDB, Express, React, Node.js) to help users manage and track job applications.

+Features
+Log new job applications with company details and status.
+Update application statuses (e.g., applied, interview scheduled, offer received).
+Receive email reminders for upcoming interviews.
+Centralized platform for tracking all job applications.